WHT-RBT/Node-SVG-Logo-Maker/README.md

 ## Installation

-1. Clone the repo in the command line with: git clone git@github.com:WHT-RBT/Node-SVG-Logo-Maker.git
+1. Clone the repo in the command line with: <br>
+   git clone git@github.com:WHT-RBT/Node-SVG-Logo-Maker.git

 2. Open in VS Code using the command:  code .

 3. Install node.js v16

-4. In the terminal use command: npm init -y to create your package.json files
+4. In the terminal use command: <br>
+   npm init -y to create your package.json files

-5. Use the terminal to run the command: npm i to install the dependencies
+5. Use the terminal to run the command: <br>
+   npm i to install the dependencies

-6. Use the terminal to run the command: npm i inquirer@8.2.4 to install v8.2 4 of inquirer
+6. Use the terminal to run the command: <br>
+   npm i inquirer@8.2.4 to install v8.2 4 of inquirer

-7. Use the terminal to run the command: npm i jest to install the latest version of jest
+7. Use the terminal to run the command: <br>
+   npm i jest to install the latest version of jest

-8. Use the terminal to run the index.js file using the command: node index.js, then follow the prompts to create your logo
+8. Use the terminal to run the index.js file using the command: <br>
+   node index.js, then follow the prompts to create your logo

 <br>

 ## Testing

-Below is video of the test ran using the command npm run test checking for use of a render() method.
+Below is video of the test ran using the command npm run test, checking for use of a render() method.

 ![npm run test](lib/test.gif)